Our Leadership

 Senior Advisor

-Jen raises puppies for Canine Companions for Independence (cci.org) and volunteers with SF SPCA with Reeter, a therapy dog, in schools, hospitals and senior living centers.
+Jen raises puppies for Canine Companions for Independence (cci.org) and volunteers with Reeter, a therapy dog, in a variety of settings.
 Jen received her BA in Cultural Anthropology from University of New Hampshire and her MA in Educational Leadership from CSU East Bay.

 My fifth grade teacher, Mrs. Tice, really showed me the value of knowing each and every student- as a person and as a learner.
 I felt seen, heard, and cared for in her class.
 My love of reading and enjoying a good story stems from Mrs. Tice reading aloud to us each day.